 ← The Icelandic Magic Staves

-Three Manuscripts and That’s It
+A Handful Manuscripts and That’s It

 The earliest is the Huld manuscript, compiled by Geir Vigfússon in Akureyri in 1860.
 On page sixty, alongside a drawn image of the symbol, Vigfússon recorded the following: “Carry this sign with you and you won’t get lost in storms or bad weather, even in unfamiliar surroundings.”
-The second source is a galdrakver compiled by Olgeir Geirsson, also in Akureyri, in 1869.
-The third is an anonymous manuscript from the same period, from the Eyjafjord area close to Akureyri.
+A second source is a galdrakver compiled by Olgeir Geirsson, also in Akureyri, in 1869.
+A third is an anonymous manuscript from the same period, from the Eyjafjord area close to Akureyri.
 All three carry essentially the same inscription and the same image.
 All three point back to the same local tradition.

 There is no vegvísir on any runestone.
 There is no vegvísir on any Viking Age artifact.
 It does not appear in the Eddas, the sagas, or any medieval Scandinavian source.